Background

 The narcissist has only internal objects.
 Some of these objects are self-states, but they are not integrated.
 They are not coalesced.
 There's no unitary self.

-By the way, not only in narcissists, there's no unitary self-period.
+By the way, not only in narcissists, there's no unitary self, period.

+For example, when he comes across a potential intimate partner, he takes a snapshot of her, so to speak.
 He internalizes and introjects her.
-He creates an internal object, which represents the intimate partner, and this object becomes an unacclic object, of course.
+He creates an internal object, which represents the intimate partner, and this object becomes an anaclitic object, of course.

 The self-states are introjects.

-In personality disorders, there are two types of constancy, that is, building on Jean Piaget's object permanence work.
+In personality disorders, there are two types of constancy, that is building on Jean Piaget's object permanence work.
+So there are two types in personality disorder.

-Even if the attachment is pathological, it's there, and there is a perception, a clear perception of boundaries and separation from an external object, that is, object constancy.
+There is introject constancy, and there is object constancy.
+Object constancy is an attachment to an external object.
+Even if the attachment is pathological, it's there, and there is a perception, a clear perception of boundaries and separation from an external object, that is object constancy.

 In people with personality disorders, for example, borderline personality disorder, there is object inconstancy.
 There is the inability to maintain an internal representation of an external object on a permanent basis.

 Narcissists and others have introject inconstancy.
 They try desperately to maintain introject constancy, whereas object constancy is an attachment to a discernibly separated external object.
+Introject constancy is an attachment to an internal object, to an introject.

+Now, of course, when you are attached to your own internal space, when you are one with your internal objects, this creates rigidity.
 This explains why personality disorders are rigid patterns in the language of the Diagnostic and Statistical Manual because of introject constancy or because of introject disturbance, as in borderline personality disorder, which in this causes panic and behavioral rigidity.

 We have two types of rigidity.